Senior Clinical Neuropsychologist · Melbourne

 Initial consultation

-We begin with a thorough clinical interview to understand your history, current concerns, and goals for the assessment.
-This ensures the testing protocol is specifically tailored to your individual needs.
+A thorough clinical interview covering history, current concerns, and assessment goals — ensuring the testing protocol is tailored to the individual.

 2